akeneo/pim-community-dev/UPGRADE.md

 > Please perform a backup of your codebase if you don't use a VCS (Version Control System).

 ## Requirements

+Make sure that you're using Akeneo PIM v3.1.
+You can check this information at the bottom of the dashboard.

 Please, see the complete [list of requirements](https://docs.akeneo.com/3.2/install_pim/manual/system_requirements/system_requirements.html) for PIM v3.2.